… or OK, only 10 … but still, 23 to go …

 An ordered new replacement CPUs

-Some RF modulator cases were so corroded that even after heavy sanding it still required painting.
+Some RF modulator cases were so corroded that even after heavy sanding they still required painting.
 PCB also needed some serious cleaning with Phosphoric acid and a bit of sanding too.

 A part of fixed motherboards and already assembled A65s.